zakriyamalik/Object-Oriented-Programming-/README.md

 # Object-Oriented-Programming-
-In this repository,i am intended to post my code that i have written in my OOP course.
+In this repository,I am intended to post my codes that I have written in my OOP course.
 Hope it Helps!!!